 The PEF processing system was adopted from [20].
 We designed the PEF schematic diagram for microbial inactivation in CJ (Fig. 1).
 The PEF processing system includes a rectifier circuit, an alternating current (AC) power input, an energy storage capacitor, direct current (DC) high voltage power, the pulse frequency setting, and a treatment chamber with an electrode (stainless 316L) and insulator (Teflon).
 The PEF components and photograph are shown in Fig. 2b.
-A digital oscilloscope (TDS 210, Tektronix, USA) applied to determine the waveform.
-A digital multimeter (289 True-RMS, Fluke, USA) and a high-voltage probe (80K-40, Fluke, USA) were used to measure the input and output of high treatment chamber voltage.
-The operated as shown in the schematic diagram (Fig. 2a) and was composed of two parallel substantially stainless-steel electrodes with a gap of 5 mm and a spacer (Teflon).
-The chamber volume was about 75 cm^3 .
+A digital oscilloscope (TDS 210, Tektronix, USA) was applied to determine the pulse waveform.
+A digital multimeter (289 True-RMS, Fluke, USA) and a high-voltage probe (80K-40, Fluke, USA) were used to measure the input and output voltages.
+The treatment chamber was operated as shown in the schematic diagram (Fig. 2a) and was composed of two substantially parallel stainless-steel electrodes with a gap of 5 mm and a spacer (Teflon).
+The chamber volume was about 75 cm3.